Vizzuality/marxan-cloud/docs/README_tnc-deployment-workflow.md

 sure that there are no regressions introduced in the meanwhile.

-Moreover, if further changes have been deployed to the TNC staging environment, synchronization of TNC's `develop` and `staging` to their downstream counterpart branches (within section 1. above) should be repeated.
+Moreover, if further changes have been deployed to the TNC staging environment, synchronization of TNC's `production` and `staging` to their downstream counterpart branches (within section 1. above) should be repeated.

 In general, especially if extra care cannot always taken to keep downstream `staging`, `production`, `tnc-staging` and `tnc-production` branches in sync